Bhanu3487/Super-Resolution-and-Image-Reconstruction/README.md

 RMSE on predicted v/s ground truth high resolution image Peak SNR
 Completing Image with Random Missing Data: Apply RFF to complete the image with 10%, 20%, and so on up to 90% of its data missing randomly.
 Randomly remove portions of the data, train the model on the remaining data, and predict on the entire image.
 Display the reconstructed images for each missing data percentage and show the metrics calculated above.
 What do you conclude?.
-Use the instructor's notebook on matrix factorisation, and solve the following questions.
+Use the [notebook](https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/movie-recommendation-knn-mf.ipynb) on matrix factorisation, and solve the following questions.

-Image Reconstruction- Here, ground truth pixel values are missing for particular regions within the image- you don't have access to them.
+2. Image Reconstruction- Here, ground truth pixel values are missing for particular regions within the image- you don't have access to them.

-Use the above image from Q4 and reconstruct the image in the following two cases, where your region is-
+Use the above image from Q1 Super resolution and reconstruct the image in the following two cases, where your region is-

 a rectangular block of 30X30 is assumed missing from the image. a random subset of 900 (30X30) pixels is missing from the image.